This page summarizes my selected professional activities over the last few years.

 2013 and prior

 11/6/2013: I attended the 2013 Rising Stars in EECS Academic Career Workshop for Women organized by the MIT EECS Department (invited participant).

 7/11/2013: Our study of object and human motion energy harvesting is profiled by the MIT Technology Review Physics ArXiv Blog.
 In this study we analyzed motion properties using a 40-participant dataset, and also collected and processed over 200 hours of motion information for different participants.
 Joint work with John Sarik and Mina Cong.
 [Physics ArXiv Blog Article] [Report PDF]

-5/10/2013: I was awarded the Columbia University Electrical Engineering Department Jury Award for Outstanding Achievement in the areas of system communication / signal processing, the highest award given by the Department to a Ph.D. student.
+5/10/2013: I was awarded the Columbia University Electrical Engineering Department Jury Award for Outstanding Achievement in the areas of system communications and signal processing, the highest award given by the department to a Ph.D. student.
 [Award Info] [Blog post]

 3/20/2013: A recording of a talk I recently gave at Microsoft Research is available online.
 In this talk I introduced the EnHANTs project and talked about my contributions to the project and to the overall space of networking ultra-low-power energy harvesting nodes: environmental energy characterizations, energy harvesting adaptive algorithms, and testbed design and development.
 [Talk Video]